gammaseeker/Learning-C/README.md

-# Learning-C
+# Learning C and Cpp
-I am learning C in order to develop a stronger understanding of how a computer works.
+I am learning C and C++ in order to develop programs with efficient resource allocation.